Blog›Legislation

 Read more →

 The Minister of Finance delivered the National Budget on 25 February 2026, announcing amendments under the Income Tax Act that affect payroll for the 2026/2027 tax year.
-These changes include adjustments to personal income tax brackets,...
+The changes cover personal income tax brackets and rebates, medical...

 Read more →